Cross-Sectional Area of Gap Solution

 Cross Sectional Area of Gap - (Measured in Square Meter) - The Cross Sectional Area of Gap is defined as the cross-sectional area of the equilibrium gap which is required to maintain the desired electrolytic effect between tool and workpiece.

-Specific Resistance of The Electrolyte - (Measured in Ohm Meter) - Specific Resistance of the electrolyte is the measure of how strongly it opposes the flow of current through them.
+Specific Resistance of The Electrolyte - (Measured in Ohm Meter) - Specific Resistance of The Electrolyte is the measure of how strongly it opposes the flow of current through them.

-Gap Between Tool and Work Surface - (Measured in Meter) - The Gap between Tool and Work Surface is the stretch of the distance between Tool and Work Surface during Electrochemical Machining.
+Gap Between Tool And Work Surface - (Measured in Meter) - The Gap between Tool and Work Surface is the stretch of the distance between tool and work Surface during Electrochemical Machining.

-Resistance of Gap Between Work and Tool - (Measured in Ohm) - Resistance of Gap between Work and Tool, often referred to as the "gap" in machining processes, depends on various factors such as the material being machined, the tool material and geometry.
+Resistance of Gap Between Work And Tool - (Measured in Ohm) - Resistance of Gap Between Work And Tool, often referred to as the "gap" in machining processes, depends on various factors such as the material being machined, the tool material and geometry.

 STEP 1: Convert Input(s) to Base Unit